Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2003-01-01-more-resources.md

 # Learning jQuery

 Since jQuery is so popular, there are many tutorials for learning it.
-For this week, you are to utilize at least one of the following tutorials to learn how to use jQuery.
+Here is a list of some tutorials.

 1. [w3school's "jQuery Tutorials"](https://www.w3schools.com/jquery/default.asp)
     - Read all parts in each of the following;